pebble-hacks/cordova-plugin-pebblekit/README.md

 detail).

 __note__ - Acking and Nacking the message is taken care of for you.
-If sending data, the base64 representation will be received on the JS side.
+If sending data, the base64 representation will be received on the Cordova JS side.

 __Example__